-It’s now 1400 hours, 2:00 pm and we’ve finally returned from the dental appointment, a trip to the liquor store, a stop at Obaro for pellets, and a quick run-through at the Spar Market for some fish for me.
+It’s now 1400 hours, 2:00 pm, and we’ve finally returned from the dental appointment, a trip to the liquor store, a stop at Obaro for pellets, and a quick run-through at the Spar Market for some fish for me.
 For some odd reason, I have been craving fish.
 Tom, not so much.
-The only fish available within a 75-minute drive is frozen which I don’t mind a bit.
+The only fish available within a 75-minute drive is frozen, which I don’t mind a bit.

-It never had felt quite right, and lo and behold, after she did full-mouth x-rays, I still have a raging infection in that same tooth, which requires immediate treatment with high dose antibiotics for the next five days.
+It had never felt quite right, and lo and behold, after she did full-mouth x-rays, I still have a raging infection in that same tooth, which requires immediate treatment with high dose antibiotics for the next five days.
 In two weeks, I’ll return for another round of x-rays to determine if the infection is gone.
 If not, she’ll be referring me to a dental surgeon in Malalane, about a 40-minute drive from Marloth Park.

 Also, while in lockdown in India, Tom had an implanted tooth fall out.
 Dr. Luzanne was able to refit and re-insert the tooth, which we’d saved all these months.
 It may not hold forever, but for now, it’s back in place.
 Hopefully, the restrictions for teeth cleanings will be lifted in a few weeks.

 Oh, I don’t like mentioning medical stuff.
-But, we always promised to be upfront about the realities facing us as we age and how we handle such issues during our lives of world travel.
+But, we always promise to be upfront about the realities facing us as we age and how we handle such issues during our lives of world travel.
 If somehow, in sharing this personal stuff, we help one person in the blogosphere, we’ll be happy we shared.

 At the moment, Tom is watching the Super Bowl game on his laptop while we’re back out on the veranda.
-At 4:00 pm today, one of our readers is calling on Facebook Messenger to discuss the possibility of him and his spouse coming to Marloth Park hoping we can answer some of their questions.
+At 4:00 pm today, one of our readers is calling on Facebook Messenger to discuss the possibility of him and his spouse coming to Marloth Park, hoping we can answer some of their questions.
 Of course, we’re delighted to do so, as we’ve done with other readers in the past.